Ahmadalhindi/lithium-battery-recycle-blog/README.md

 </p>

 ### Confirmation Message:
-After successfully signing up, a confirmation message be displayed to inform users that they have been registered.
+After successfully signing up, a confirmation message is displayed to inform users that they have been registered.

 This message will auto close with timeout after 2 seconds.